Microneedling används ibland för att förbättra utseendet på bristningar genom att stimulera hudens kollagenproduktion.

 New stretch marks

-Younger, more colored stretch marks may in some cases respond better to treatment as the skin is still in a more active change phase.
+Younger, more colored stretch marks may in some cases respond better to treatment because the skin is still in a more active change stage.

 Older stretch marks